- 6-Lesser-Known Cherry Blossom Spots in Tokyo - 28 February 2025

 Which Type of Package is Best For You

 So, which of the above is best for you?
-Well, first decide how many days you want to spend at the parks, but from then…
+Well, first, decide how many days you want to spend at the parks, which might make the decision for you as only one package offers you three days, but from then, it really depends on how many rides you want to do.

 How Much Does a Disney Vacation Package Cost?

-The One-Night Disney Enjoy Attractions and More Vacation Package staying at Disney’s Ambassador Hotel in a Minnie Mouse Room on November 1st, 2023, would cost 285,200 yen for a family of four with two kids aged 6 and 8 – both with their own bed.
+The One-Night/Two Days Disney Enjoy Lots of Attractions Vacation Package staying at Disney’s Toy Story Hotel staying in a Standard Bay Room here on May 16 2025, would cost 218,100 for a family of three with one child aged 8 using their own bed.

-This includes all Attraction Tickets as those with paid-for Premier Access Passes – so, The Enchanted Tale of Beauty and The Beast, The Happy Ride with Baymax, Soarin’, etc.
+This includes all using your Attraction Tickets using rides with paid-for Premier Access Passes – so, The Enchanted Tale of Beauty and The Beast, Frozen, Rapunzel’s Lantern Festival etc.

 How Much Would That Cost to Book Yourself?